 Manage your expectations.
 While there are indeed some rare models which go for tens of thousands of dollars to the right buyer, these are the exception and not the rule.
 Model trains are made to be enjoyed—not to put in your retirement portfolio.
 Most model trains will not appreciate in value and it is probably best not to assume that yours will fetch more than a small amount.

 Get the Most for Your Sale

-You don't have to go to great lengths to improve the look and value of your trains.
+Condition is everything in the used train market.
+Even the rarest and treasured collectible becomes far less desirable if it is in poor condition.
 Cleaning your models will go a long way.
 You don't need to replace missing or broken parts or repaint (in fact it may be better if you don't) but a little dusting will make the models shine.

 Test the models as well.
 "It ran the last time we used it" is hardly reassuring to a buyer.
 You can also negotiate a better price knowing that it runs.
 If it runs but performs poorly, you may want to take the time to clean and lubricate it for better operation.

 Selling Through Local Hobby Shops

 Start with your local hobby shop.
 Those that sell used trains offer convenience and a potentially quick sale.
 Even if they don't take your trains they can probably offer more information about your train that you can use when you sell it online or at another shop.

 Keep in mind that with this ease comes a cost.
 If they offer 50 percent of market value, you're doing very well.
 Remember, the time and space your old trains will occupy in their store has plenty of real costs.
 You may be able to work a slightly better deal if you are willing to take store credit instead of cash in the exchange.

 Selling directly to the final buyer will allow you to keep more of the sales price, but it takes time and effort.
 You'll begin to understand why the hobby shop's cut may be worth it.

 - General online auction sites such as eBay